Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 ## Agile never looks the same

 The best process is context dependant.
-Therefore it's impossible to say what what exactly is the optimal process you should always use.
+Therefore it's impossible to say what exactly is the optimal process you should always use.
 However we can say your process should be based on the correct understanding of how the world behaves.

 The team should have all the needed knowledge, skills, experience, and most important, the mandate to figure the process out.
 If you say "we are a Scrum house", it means your teams are not agile: they don't have the freedom to select and come up with their own process to meet the demands of the task at hand.